-Virginia Bluebells is a herbaceous perennial wildflower native to the Eastern United States.
+Virginia Bluebells is a herbaceous perennial wildflower native to the Eastern United States[1].
 Scientifically known as Mertensia virginica, this Spring ephemeral will give your yard a splash of pink, blue, and purple as the blooms open and fade.
-Growing up to 2′ tall (60 cm), this plant attracts many bees.
+Growing up to 2′ tall (60 cm), this plant attracts numerous species of bee and butterfly[2][3].

 Virginia Bluebells Reference Table